 The section above does not apply to candidates or applicants for initial licensure or certification who were enrolled in an educational or training program on or before July 1, 2009, which was recognized by a board or, if there is no board, recognized by the department, and who applied for licensure after July 1, 2012.

-Applicants may transfer their CNA certificate from another state to Florida if the certificate is still active and in good standing with the other state.
+Applicants may apply by Reciprocity for a CNA certificate in Florida if they hold a valid active CNA license in good standing with another state.
 The Florida state exam is not required.

 For more information on background checks and a list of Livescan service providers, please visit our Background Screening page.